aacha0/Portfolio/sql/clique bait.md

 #### Output:
 <img width="530" alt="Screenshot 2024-03-07 at 3 09 50 PM" src="https://github.com/aacha0/Portfolio/assets/148589444/84ba3398-29bb-49a5-a846-4048643c8c60">

-### Create another category based on the product category and answer the following questions:
+### Q: Create another table based on the product category and answer the following questions:
 	### Which product had the most views, cart adds and purchases?
 	### Which product was most likely to be abandoned?
 	### Which product had the highest view to purchase percentage?